-- we use sophisticated mathematical models that reflect the key risks in the business allowing for probability of occurrence, impact if they do occur, and interaction between risk types.
-A key focus of these models is to understand the risk posed by natural catastrophe events; and - the ICA process is embedded so that the reinsurance team can see the direct and objective link between underwriting decisions and the capital allocated to the team.
-This gives a consistent and comprehensive picture of the risk reward profile of the portfolio and allows the team to focus on strategies that improve return on capital.
+- we use sophisticated mathematical models that reflect the key risks in the business allowing for probability of occurrence, impact assessment, and interaction between risk types.
+A key focus of these models is to understand the risk posed to individual teams, and to the business as a whole, of a possible deterioration in the underwriting cycle; and - the ICA process is embedded so that the teams can see the direct and objective link between underwriting decisions and the capital allocated to that team.
+This gives a consistent and comprehensive picture of the risk reward profile of the business and allows teams to focus on strategies that improve return on capital.